Adopt a Storm Drain

 hearts, our memories, our stories, songs and dances.
 Walk the

 outline of the Buffalo Effigy to feel that energy and spirit of the buffalo returning.
-Walking it will activate the effigy & the call for the buffalo to return to
+Walking it will activate the effigy and the call for the buffalo to return to

 this land.
 There are bird houses in the trees and snags near the buffalo willows.
 These represent